au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 Please also refer to `README.md` for information about the Registry.

-These instructions are a work in progress!
+The following instructions are a work in progress.
+Although correct, and mostly complete, there should be more added about integration with the related services.

+(For example, you will need to install Sesame server and SISSVoc.)

 (For example, TBD: add a reference to https://github.com/au-research/ANDS-ResearchVocabularies-LDA